Traditional or healthy: the vending machine business owners’ dilemma

 The most common factors for child obesity can be ranked as follows: genetic factors, nutrition and eating habits, and lack of physical activity.
 Unlike the first one, the second and the third could be addressed by parents.
 Unfortunately, many parents don’t pay enough attention to what their children eat, while their kids are away from home (and not only), and they underestimate the impact of the easy-to-grab fast food, unhealthy snacks and sugar-rich carbonated drinks on their kid’s health.
 The effects can be disastrous not only to children’s health but to the whole society in general, as excess weight is directly responsible for high blood pressure and high cholesterol, both leading to cardiovascular disease and a long list of other diseases such as metabolic syndrome, fatty liver disease, insulin resistance and type II diabetes, hormonal imbalances, etc. Obesity can even cause psychological issues like depression and low self-esteem, and these disorders altogether eventually lead to lower quality of life for the individuals.

 Obviously, the federal law for food and calorie labeling in vending machines did not manage to achieve results in preventing all the above.
 To counteract this worrying trend and to ensure healthier food on school and university premises, some states have started to pass laws that restrict the offering of sugary snacks in vending machines in the campuses.
 A New York Times study reports that there is a link between junk food sales restricting laws at school vending machines and obesity rates for a particular student population.
 The study encompassed 40 states nationwide and tracked more than 6,300 students over a three-year period.
 Study results show that students living in states that have laws against junk food and sugary beverages in school vending machines, gained less weight than those living in states with no such laws.
-The study concluded also that states with stronger laws tend to deliver a better outcome, although a direct correlation cannot be made due to the presence of a number of other factors, that would have influenced the outcome.
+The study also concluded that states with stronger laws tend to deliver a better outcome, although a direct correlation cannot be made due to the presence of a number of other factors that would have influenced the outcome.
 Still, many states have no laws at all regulating the sale of junk food and sugary drinks which makes the case for a strong national standard for such type of food in schools.

 It’s to say that healthy vending is more than just a buzzword but a real alternative and a life-changing necessity for many.
 In recent years UK hospitals have been under increasing pressure to cut back on the amount of sugary and caloric food they offer in their shops and vending machines.
 A study showed that hospital vending machines offering healthier snacks lead to medical staff and patients consuming more water and dried fruit and fewer crisps and sugary drinks.
 (Source: The Guardian)